 Psalm 40:2 "He brought me up out of the pit of destruction, out of the miry clay, And He set my feet upon a rock making my footsteps firm.
 40:3 He put a new song in my mouth, a song of praise to our God; Many will see and fear And will trust in the LORD."

-When we have this "humble trembling" before God everyday, this fear of God, many things change for us:
+When we have this "humble trembling" before God everyday, this fear of God, many things change for us.
+Consider this pardoned man, and how he would be at that table, and see that we now have to live in the same way:

 A CHANGE OF CHARACTER WHEN WE RECOGNIZE WHAT WE ARE AND WHERE WE'VE COME FROM

-- We will be merciful to others and we won't get angry.
-Imagine if the Kings servant or child bumped into this forgiven traitor... he would definitely not get angry.
-He would be very gracious ("blessed are the merciful")
+• We will be merciful to others.
+Imagine if the Kings servant or child bumped into this forgiven traitor... the fact that he was forgiven so much should definitely help him fight his anger in the moment.
+He would be very gracious ("Blessed are the merciful")

-Do you see how being 'undeserving and grateful', changes a person's whole attitude in everything ?!
+Do you see how being 'undeserving and grateful', changes a person's whole attitude?!
 It changes how they carry themself, how they treat others, how they view others, how they view and respond to situations, it changes their hope, outlook on the future, their view of the past... it changes everything.
-This is what the gospel of God's mercy and love in Jesus does for us.
-God's love and mercy changes literally EVERYTHING.
+This is what the gospel of God's mercy and love in Jesus for sinners does for us.

 And I believe it's why Jesus started the greatest sermon ever preached with this one statement: "Blessed are the poor in spirit."

-EVERYTHING in the Christian life hinges on that one thing: My recognizing that I am nothing but an undeserving beggar that has to stand in a reverential, bowing, undeserving, humble fear of the Lord who chose to love a wretch, and a worm (Isaiah 41:14).
+Everything in the Christian life hinges on that one thing: My recognizing that I am nothing but an undeserving beggar that has to stand in a reverential, bowing, undeserving, humble fear of the Lord who chose to love a wretch, and a worm (Isaiah 41:14).
+Most people tend to feel like they are 'pretty good' people.
+But the Bible says that we were God's enemies (Rom 5:10).

 Now imagine this traitor came to that dinner with many expectations of what the King and others should still be doing for him, how terribly evil that would be.
 He becomes upset because this other guest got the bigger portion.
 The dessert was pie, but he wanted cake.
 They didn't let him sit where he wanted to.
 He's complaining about the servants being too slow.
 Then he questions the King for being unkind and thoughtless for allowing these things to happen, telling the King how he needs to handle things.
 What a tragedy for so many to live like this - even Christians.